 Breaking News

-Mystery fires that have broken out across Russia in recent months have been blamed on Ukrainian saboteurs and even Western intelligence operatives.
-But a new documentary by British filmmaker Jake Hanrahan suggests a “large-scale, active resistance inside Russia” is now being waged by Russia’s own citizens.
+Mystery fires that have broken out across Russia have been blamed on Ukrainian saboteurs and even Western intelligence operatives.
+But a documentary by British filmmaker Jake Hanrahan suggests a “large-scale, active resistance inside Russia” is now being waged by Russia’s own citizens.

 “There’s this thing like, ‘Well, it must be the CIA,'” Hanrahan told RFE/RL when asked about the spate of attacks on war-related infrastructure inside Russia.
 “How about, ‘No’?
 How about some Russians are genuinely so sick of Putin that they’re going to do something about it.”